Uncovering The Link Between Sleep Deprivation And Addiction: A How-To Guide For Achieving A Healthy Sleep Pattern

 Reducing Noise And Distractions

 There are a couple components to keeping your bedroom a “quiet” place.
 First, eliminate noisy elements like televisions and computers.
 Having the TV on while you’re sleeping can actually be a major disruption to your cycle; if you need sound to fall asleep, opt instead for white noise.
 There are portable sound machines as well as phone and tablet apps that let you choose from a variety of soothing sounds.
 You could even bring in a floor fan: most create enough white noise to drown out sounds that could disturb your slumber, plus it can be an excellent way to keep the room cool.

 The second component of keeping your bedroom quiet is to ensure you use it for sleeping only.
-Find yourself a good mattress, this on is ranked the best mattresses for those suffering from chronic back pain.
+In addition, find yourself a good, quality mattress.
+These mattresses are ranked some of the best for those suffering from chronic back pain.
 Again, it is important to get something of quality, you spend enough time sleeping to justify this.
-Don’t lie in bed after work and check your phone or laptop, and limit serious or stressful conversations with your partner to the kitchen or living area.
-Your brain needs to recognize the bedroom as a place to relax and sleep, so it’s important to keep out all signs of work and stress.

 There are also some easy changes you can make to your routine.
 If you’re on the sedentary side, try getting some exercise early in the day — aim to be done at least three hours before you plan to go to bed.
 Working out can help you fall asleep faster and sleep more soundly, but if you do it too close to bedtime, your body may have trouble unwinding.
 Avoid late dinners, and be sure to stay well-hydrated enough that you can cut back before bed and skip the midnight trip to the bathroom.

 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.